 Embarking on a new Digital Transformation journey can be intimidated to say the least.
 One of the most effective ways to ensure you set yourself on the right path to success is by bringing in an expert.
 Not every organization has the internal expertise to leverage for an honest assessment of your business, so hiring an independent consultant or asking for a vendor-provided assessment may be your best option.
 Vendors can be an indispensable resource in helping you to analyze your processes, define problems, locate inefficiencies and provide solutions to streamline and automate your workflows.

 When seeking out the guidance of experts:

 Experience matters.
-Whether you are bringing in a consultant to analyze your business or hiring a new vendor, there’s no replacing the value of having expert guidance from professionals who have “been there, done that.”
+Whether you are bringing in a consultant to analyze your business or hiring a new vendor, there’s no replacing the value of having expert guidance from professionals who have years of experience.

 Know your business processes.
 B2B consultants cannot under-emphasize this point.
 You may think you know how your business processes work in theory, but very often the way you think your business works isn’t the way it’s actually operating.
 This can lead to unpleasant surprises when an outside consultant comes in to examine your workflows.

 Have a plan.
 Implementing a new technology system is challenging enough, but jumping in head-first without a solid digital transformation strategy could set you up for failure.
 Instead, work together with other stakeholders and departments in your own organization to gain buy-in from key decision-makers and formulate an effective digital transformation strategy.

 Many organizations take a more siloed approach by default, such as adopting new technology in IT, but not bringing in operations for input.
 When the new solution is sprung in their business colleagues, adoption may meet resistance, greatly increasing the chance for implementation failure.

 The Manufacturer published this informative guide to making your digital transformation successful.

 Digital transformation in manufacturing is becoming more important than ever for enterprises wanting to remain competitive in the 21st century.